-- Start the software "X-ray Apparatus", check to make sure that the apparatus is connected correctly, and clear any existing measurement data using the button or the F4 key. - Set the tube high voltage U = 30.0 kV, the emission current I = 1.00 mA and the angular step width $\Delta \beta = 0.1^{\circ}$. - Press the COUPLED key to activate 2θ coupling of target and sensor and set the lower limit of the target angle to 4.2° and the upper limit to 8.3°. - Set the measuring time per angular step to $\Delta t = 5$ s. - Start measurement and data transfer to the PC by pressing the SCAN key. - When the scan is finished, mount the zirconium foil supplied with your x-ray apparatus on sensor seat (e) of the goniometer and start a new measurement by pressing the SCAN key. - When you have finished measuring, save the measurement series under an appropriate name by pressing the button are or the F2 key. - To display the measurement data as a function of the wavelength λ, open the "Settings" dialog with the button sor F5, and in the tab "Crystal", click on the button "Enter NaCl".
+- Start the software "X-ray Apparatus", check to make sure that the apparatus is connected correctly, and clear any existing measurement data using the button or the F4 kev. - Set the tube high voltage U = 35.0 kV, the emission current I = 1.00 mA and the angular step width $\Delta \beta = 0.1^{\circ}$. - Press the COUPLED key to activate 2θ coupling of target and sensor and set the lower limit of the target angle to 3.7° and the upper limit to 7.5° . - Set the measuring time per angular step to $\Delta t = 5$ s. - Start measurement and data transfer to the PC by pressing the SCAN key. - When the scan is finished, mount the zirconium foil on sensor seat (e) of the goniometer and start a new measurement by pressing the SCAN key. - Replace the Zr foil with the Mo, Ag and In foils one after another and conduct further measurements. - When you have finished measuring, save the measurement series under an appropriate name by pressing the button or the F2 key. - To display the measurement data as a function of the wavelength λ, open the "Settings" dialog with the button or F5, and in the tab "Crystal", click on the button "Enter NaCl".